magwenelab/WeavePop_Cneoformans/README.md

 Scripts to be run in this order:

-FIXME: add removalof mitochondrial cromosome from VNBI.fasta

-1. `CryptoDiversity-Retrieve.xsh` -- given an NCBI BioProject ID, identifies all the BioSamples associated with that project and downloads each into a folder called `Samples/${SRSID}` where `SRSID` are SRA SRS numbers
+1. `get-sra.xsh` -- given an NCBI BioProject ID, identifies all the BioSamples associated with that project and downloads each into a folder called `Samples/${SRSID}` where `SRSID` are SRA SRS numbers
     * Files produced:

       * `{project_id}_samples.txt` -- a tab-delimited text file listing all the samples associated with the BioProject.
 Three columns: SAM, Name, SRS  where SAM = BioSample Sample ID , Name = common name, SRS = SRA sequence read identifier